aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/customizing-barcode-color-scheme/_index.md

 {{< /highlight >}}

 ## **Border Color**
-It is possible to vary barcode border color by setting the *setColor* property of class [*BorderParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BorderParameters).
-By default, the color of borders is set to *Black*.
-The barcode image provided below has been created setting border color to (*Color.Green*).
+Barcode border color can be adjusted through the *setColor* method of class [*BorderParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BorderParameters).
+The default border color is *Black*.
+The barcode image below has been generated with border color set to *Color.Green*.

 <p align="center"><image src="colorborder.png"></p>

-The following code example is used to change the color of barcode borders.
+The following code snippet shows how to customize border color in a barcode image.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Pdf417, "Åspóse.Barcóde©");